-The Chair of the Chambers’ Management Committee, is responsible for monitoring Chambers’ compliance with this policy.
+The Chair of the Chambers’ Management Committee (CMC) is responsible for monitoring Chambers’ compliance with this policy.

 The Chair is directly accountable to the CMC for the management of personal data within Chambers and for ensuring that compliance with data protection legislation and good practice can be demonstrated.
 This accountability includes ensuring the development and implementation of all necessary processes and procedures, including security and risk management, to ensure compliance with the GDPR.

 The Chair has specific responsibilities in respect of matters such as managing Subject Access Requests and is the first point of call for anyone seeking clarification on any aspect of data protection compliance within Chambers.

 Compliance with data protection legislation is the responsibility of everyone in Chambers who processes personal data.